appliedtopology/community-guides/Library-Writer-Guides/Cpp-To-Pip/README.md

 If you at this point (...as I did when writing this...) accidentally named your library build target and your python extension build target, find some way of renaming them to avoid a name collision.

 For [phase5/](phase5), I also removed the initial demo executable and the library definitions, focusing on making this a python package.
+Furthermore, PyBind11 makes it easy to access numpy arrays, so we set our functions up to take data coming in as numpy arrays.
+This requires us to include headerfiles `pybind11/stl.h` and `pybind11/numpy.h`.
+With this in place, we can accept function parameters of type `py::array_t<double>`, and then use functions like `nparray.ndim()`, `nparray.shape()`, `nparray.data()` to access information about them.

+In the implementation in [phase5/glue.cpp](phase5/glue.cpp), we write wrapper functions to extract array size before calling the C++ functions, and let these do some input checking before copying the data out into a more accessible data type.
+As you use these bindings in your own project, there are ways to act directly on the numpy array data in memory without copying - read the [PyBind11 documentation](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html) for deeper details.

 ## Distributable package